-My friends wanted to attempt a one-day full hike of Emei Mountain.
-Led by Michael Alexis, we set out at 7:30 am from the very bottom of the mountain.
+My friends wanted to attempt a one-day full hike of Mount Emei.
+Led by my friend Michael Alexis, we set out at 7:30 am from the very bottom of the mountain.

-Lonely Planet calls it a “cool, misty retreat” and it appears on many top lists of things to do in China.
+Lonely Planet calls Emei Mountain a “cool, misty retreat” and it appears on many top lists of things to do in China.
 It is also called “Mount Emei.”

 - Fun Fact 1: The first Buddhist temple in China was built by a farmer in the 1st century at the Jīndǐng summit on Emei.

 - Fun Fact 2: Mt.
 Emei is known for its diverse vegetation.
 It has both subtropical evergreen forests and subalpine pine forests.